 Why might this be relevant?

-The project aims to provide expert advice on privacy and data protection to businesses, which is related to the question about concerns preventing data sharing internationally, but does not directly address the awareness of UK citizens and businesses about the domestic data protection regime.
+Partially relevant as it focuses on providing expert advice to businesses on privacy and data protection, but does not directly address the confidence and awareness of UK citizens and businesses about the domestic data protection regime compared to other countries.

 • Digital Technologies ActiNg as a Gatekeeper to information and data flOws